GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 Also, it's worth noting that doing TDD helps building the basis of our test pyramid: if for every piece of code we write we have an underlying test to support it, the basis of the pyramid will increase effortlessly.

+Next we will list some practices that we believe that are good to follow while writing tests using TDD:

+- Test Isolation: one test should never affect other test.
+If I have one test broken, I have one problem.
+If I have two tests broken, I have two problems.
+This also implies that the tests are order independent.
+- Assert First: start writing the tests with assertions that will pass when it is done.
+Always try to answer these two questions: "What is the right answer?" and "How am I going to check for the right answer?"
+- Evident Data: How do you represent the intent of the data?
+Include expected and actual results in the text itself, and try to make their relationship apparent.
+You are writing tests for a reader, not just for the computer.
+- Break: What do you do when you feel tired or stuck?
+Take a break.
+And if you still feel this way after the break, than raise HelpException, or, in other words, call for help 😉.

 If you want to learn more about TDD, we strongly recommend you to take a look in these two books:

 - [Test Driven Development: By Example](https://www.amazon.com.br/dp/B095SQ9WP4/?coliid=I3VU9HPFYLWNXJ&colid=U42P2DJ549XI&psc=0&ref_=lv_ov_lig_dp_it), from Kent Beck (aka the Father of TDD) where he builds from sketch a Money API showing all the steps and paths that you take by doing TDD the right way.